nifanfa/Cosmos-GUI-Sample/README.md

 ![image](https://github.com/nifanfa/Cosmos-GUI-Sample/blob/master/4.gif)

 # Importance Note
-I'm not sure the wallpaper will be loaded correctly.
-Cosmos Filesystem are not stable.
+# Note: Cosmos has serious memory problem.
+Such a GUI will crash in a few minute even worse.
+Second.
+Cosmos's filesystem is buggy. i'm sure the file won't be loaded correctly.
 Add those files which is tagged by "Add To Filesystem.vmdk" to C:\Users\Your User Name\AppData\Roaming\Cosmos User Kit\Build\VMware\Workstation\filesystem.vmdk

 # Cosmos-GUI-Sample